-I walked into the shopping mall that stood at the edge of Pasar Baru in Jakarta.
-I didn't need to go in there.
+I walked into a shopping mall that had been built on the edge of Sawah Besar in Jakarta.
 It was cool and air-conditioned inside.
-I didn't have anything to buy, but this coolness was exactly what I was looking for, I thought as I walked up the escalator.
+I didn't have anything to buy, but this coolness was exactly what I was looking for as I walked up the escalator.

-Inside, there was a row of small shops, more like a multi-story shopping street than a shopping mall.
-And then, out of nowhere, I heard the sound of gongs.
+Inside the building were small shops, more like a multi-story shopping street than a shopping mall.
+And then, out of nowhere, the sound of gongs could be heard.
 Guided by the sound of the gongs, I took the escalator and found myself on the top floor.

 The top floor was a food court.
-There were tables lined up and people were eating, surrounded by the sound of gongs.
-The gongs were made by the lion dance.
-One by one, the lion was going around the shops in the food court.
-It was celebrating the Chinese New Year.
-I heard that this area was an Indian town, but I guess religion has nothing to do with the celebration.
+There were tables lined up, and people were eating while being surrounded by the sound of gongs.
+I looked around and saw that the gongs were actually lion dances.
+One by one the lion dance lions were cruising the shops in the food court.
+They were celebrating the Chinese New Year coming soon.
+I heard that this area is an Indian town, but I guess religion has nothing to do with the celebration.